package57/AllOut/README.md

+NOTICE

+this project was a failure
+every piece works individually, but, not combined it's too much for the Arduino

+that being said, it's still a good repository for examples, ideas and guidlines

+I will reduce the project into three separate parts, each minimalist versions
+END NOTICE
 I did a inline 6 to v8 engine swap.
 The original speedometer is a cable drive and the tachometer has a normal input for a 6 cylinder.
 I tried to use a fancy black box to reuse the original Tachometer but that didn't work.
 The new transmission emits a signal from a
 Vehicle Speed Sensor.
 The Tachometer and Transiomission both emit a digital square wave signal.
 What to do?